Best board games of 2022

 Many different products technically fall under the board game category, but for the sake of this guide, we’ll consider any tabletop game for two or more people that includes a dedicated playing surface or sets of playing cards.
 Since this is such a huge category with multiple variants to choose from, we’ll break down a few things to consider when you’re building your board game collection.
 All things considered, the board games for any household will offer years of enjoyment for your family, friends, and loved ones.

-- Best board game for large groups: Telestrations
+- Best for large groups: Telestrations

 - Best challenging board game: Robinson Crusoe Adventures on the Cursed Island

-- Best board game for families: CRANIUM Family Edition
+- Best for kids: CRANIUM Family Edition

-- Best cheap board game: The Game of Life
+- Best budget: The Game of Life

 Things to consider when shopping for the best board games